 The Endowment Effect

-The endowment effect is among the best known findings in behavioral economics, and has been used as evidence for theories of reference-dependent preferences and loss aversion.
+The endowment effect is among the best known findings in behavioral economics and has been used as evidence for theories of reference-dependent preferences and loss aversion.
 However, a recent literature has questioned the robustness of the effect in the laboratory, as well as its relevance in the field.
-In this review, we provide a summary of the evidence, and describe recent theoretical developments that can potentially reconcile the different findings, with a focus on expectation-based reference points.
-We also survey recent work from psychology that provides either alternatives to or refinements of the usual loss aversion explanation.
-We argue that loss aversion is still the leading paradigm for understanding the endowment effect, but that given the rich psychology behind the effect, a version of the theory that encompasses multiple reference points may be required.
+In this review, we provide a summary of the evidence and describe recent theoretical developments that can potentially reconcile the different findings, with a focus on expectation-based reference points.
+We also survey recent work from psychology that provides either alternatives to or refinements of the usual loss-aversion explanation.
+We argue that loss aversion is still the leading paradigm for understanding the endowment effect, but given the rich psychology behind the effect, a version of the theory that encompasses multiple reference points may be required.